-In Campaign Sprint, Trump Focus On Immigration Not A Winner For All GOP Candidates
+In Campaign Sprint, Trump's Focus On Immigration Not A Winner For All GOP Candidates

 "So-called Birthright Citizenship, which costs our Country billions of dollars and is very unfair to our citizens, will be ended one way or the other," Trump tweeted, amplifying comments he'd made to the website Axios.

-For more than a century, birthright citizenship has been guaranteed by the 14th amendment to the Constitution.
+For more than a century, birthright citizenship has been guaranteed by the 14th Amendment to the Constitution.
 While Trump and some of his allies say the amendment has been misinterpreted, most legal scholars disagree.

 The issue is catnip for anti-immigrant activists in the GOP base.
 But it's a potential turnoff for many suburban voters, who may decide control of the House.